-- Document actual watering practices, especially to show savings in water use over averages.
-Communication should be maintained with water managers, golf course members, and the public to explain what you are doing and why. - Potable water supplies in many areas of the United States are limited, and demand continues to grow.
+• Document actual watering practices, especially to show savings in water use over averages.
+Communication should be maintained with water managers, ownership, golfers and the public to explain what you are doing and why.

+- Potable water supplies in many areas of the United States are limited, and demand continues to grow.
 Our challenge is to find solutions to maintain the quality of golf while using less water. - BMP and educational programs are necessary to change the public's mind-set toward the inevitable changes in water-related issues. - Some courses are being designed using a "target golf" concept that minimizes the acreage of irrigated turf.
 Existing golf courses can make an effort to convert out-of-play areas turf to naturally adapted native plants, grasses, or ground covers to reduce water use and augment the site's aesthetic appeal.

-- Selecting drought-tolerant varieties of turfgrasses can help maintain an attractive and high-quality playing surface, while minimizing water use. - Non-play areas may be planted with drought-resistant native or other welladapted, noninvasive plants that provide an attractive and low-maintenance landscape. - Native plant species are important in providing wildlife with habitat and food sources.
-After establishment, site-appropriate plants normally require little to no irrigation. - The system should be operated to provide only the water that is actually needed by the plants, or to meet occasional special needs such as salt removal. - Install and incorporate soil moisture sensors. - If properly designed, rain and runoff captured in water hazards and stormwater ponds may provide supplemental water under normal conditions, though backup sources may be needed during severe drought. - During a drought, closely monitor soil moisture levels.
-Whenever practicable, irrigate at times when the least amount of evaporative loss will occur. - Control invasive plants or plants that use excessive water.
+- Select drought-tolerant varieties of turfgrasses to help maintain an attractive and high-quality playing surface, while minimizing water use. - Plant non-play areas with drought-resistant native or other well-adapted, noninvasive plants that provide an attractive and low-maintenance landscape. - Provide native plant species which are important in providing wildlife with habitat and food sources.
+After establishment, site-appropriate plants normally require little to no irrigation. - Operate the system to provide only the water that is actually needed by the plants, or to meet occasional special needs such as salt removal. - Design properly, so rain and runoff captured in water hazards and stormwater ponds may provide supplemental water under normal conditions, though backup sources may be needed during severe drought. - Monitor soil moisture levels closely during a drought.
+Whenever practical, irrigate at times when the least amount of evaporative loss will occur. - Control invasive plants or plants that use excessive water.